 Students applying to study in Germany through CGE-sponsored programs are encouraged to apply for a Julius G. Blocker ’53 Fellowship.
 Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad program, including accommodations, meals, airfare, books and course materials, local transportation, and residence permit.
 Further information about this funding opportunity is available HERE.
-You may download the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application.
+You may complete the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application.
 The Blocker specific essay and additional Blocker faculty recommendation form must be received by the general application deadline posted in your account.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.